p-ranav/tabulate/README.md

 <p align="center">
   <img width="400" src="img/mario.png"/>
 </p>

-# Notes about the `Table` Data Structure

-Each `tabulate::Table` contains a vector of rows with each row containing a vector of cells.
-As described [later in this README](#range-based-iteration), you can iterate over these rows and cell using range-based for loops.
-As seen above you can fetch a `Column` object from a table using `table.column(index)` but what this returns is a _view_ object.
-Column contains a vector of reference wrappers to cells.

 ## Contributing
 Contributions are welcome, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.